FreeTymeKiyan/freetymekiyan.github.io/source/_posts/system_design/Ways-to-Build-A-Distributed-System.md

 One possible problem for this pre-research is time consuming.
 But it is worth it since the comparison result is reusable for the next design.
 Another downside can be that the best technology chosen may not be familiar to the team, or even not easier to pick up at all.
 All these factors should be considered before making the final decision.

-#### Scailing Up
+#### Scaling Up

 Scailing up means improving a single machine.
 Think about the aspects you can improve, such as the CPU, the memory, the disk and etc. Examples are like replace CPU with more cores, increase the size of memory, and upgrade to SSD drive.

 This approach is useful in some cases, but after a given point, the hardware of one machine just is not capable of handling all the requests.
 It would also be a single point of failure if the machine goes down.

-#### Scailing Out
+#### Scaling Out

-Scailing out basically means adding more nodes and building a cluster.
+Scaling out basically means adding more nodes and building a cluster.
 The load is distributed to a number of machines instead of one.

 The approach is better generally, as it avoids single point failure and is easy to scale.
 When the current cluster cannot handle the load well, we can config a new machine and add it to the cluster.
 And if we know how many requests one node can handle, we can easily estimate how many nodes we need for a cluster as well.